If you're looking for a great gift for a young or beginner artist, these are some of the best pencil sets for drawing available in 2020.

 A 100 page, 6x9 inch sketch pad is included.
 Note that 6x9 inch may be a bit smaller than you are expecting, so you may want to look at getting a bigger sketch pad.

 This set also includes an art knife, so be aware if gifting it to a young child.
+You may want to remove it first, or let their parents know in advance.

 Best Quality Set